-

 Alternatively, you can contact us directly.

-The freight cost will depend on what your order contains and where it is being delivered too.
+The freight cost will depend on what your order contains and where it is being delivered to.
 Please click here for information on freight pricing.

-Alternatively, you can contact us for a quote or add the item to your shopping cart, select ‘View Cart’ and estimate your shipping cost there.
+Alternatively, you can add the item to your shopping cart, select ‘View Cart’ and estimate your shipping cost there.

 Yes, all orders are trackable.
 When your order has been despatched you will receive an email containing your tracking code and information on how you can track your order.